Disponible en Anglais seulement

 Representing a broad range of clients, including financial institutions, media companies, and regulatory bodies, clients appreciate Christine’s responsiveness, ability to find creative legal solutions to real world problems, and commitment to providing optimal results to their complex issues in a timely and effective way.

-Christine has a strong track record of success in responding to, and upholding client media strategies.
+Christine has a strong track record of success in responding to and upholding client media strategies.
 Working with client needs, she tailors her approach to suit the context in which their business operates, mitigating risk and advocating to protect their reputation and integrity.
 Christine can litigate a case to a successful conclusion or craft an early exit strategy.
 She has appeared as counsel at all levels of court, including the Supreme Court of Canada, in major cases in Ontario and British Columbia.

 Some of Christine’s recent representative cases include:

 - Ontario College of Teachers v.
 Bouragba (2023).
 Acted for the College of Teachers in a defamation case brought by the College.
 We responded to an anti-SLAPP motion and were successful in having the anti-SLAPP motion dismissed at first instance before Justice Pollak.
 The Ontario Court of Appeal overturned and has directed that the matter be returned for a re-hearing in light of the reasons.
 A motion to discontinue was brought leave to discontinue granted.
 Justice Corbett dismissed Mr. Bouragba’s appeal of the discontinuance order.
+Decision on leave pending.

 - Publication Ban Case Involving RR (2022).
 Acted for CBC and CTV Bell Media in a case involving an application for a publication ban by a lawyer facing criminal charges.
 Publication ban not granted.
 Leave sought to the Supreme Court of Canada and denied.

 - Rainford et al v.
 Glassdoor (2022).
 Acted for (the principal and manager of Echelon) in respect of its litigation against the online review website Glassdoor, Inc. and a John Doe plaintiff.
 Glassdoor brought an anti-SLAPP motion.
 A lawyer purporting to represent the anonymous author of the post sought standing to participate in the motion on an anonymous basis.
 We opposed that request, which was denied by the motion judge Justice Dow.
 Justice Miller dismissed a motion to extend time to file an appeal.
 Justice Dow held that the communications at issue were not communications on a matter of public interest and the Ontario Court of Appeal upheld that decision.
-Leave sought and decision pending.

 - OCT v.
 Mammarella (2022) Acted for the College of Teachers on a challenge to the constitutionality of the electronic hearing rules.
 Discipline Committee upheld the constitutionality of the electronic hearing rules and confirmed electronic hearing and denied defence motion to sever allegations.